If you ever:

 CMTE Credits: 29

-Description: Lastly, after completing all of the above requirements, you will demonstrate a working knowledge of DBT Informed MT by applying it with your clients over the next six months.
+Description: After completing all of the above requirements, you will demonstrate a working knowledge of DBT Informed MT by applying it with your clients over the next six months.
 Spend at least 3 hours a month implementing with your clients and working on a case write up of DBT informed practices with a client of your choice.
 Participate in 6 monthly one-hour online supervision meetings to discuss your experience of putting it into practice.
+Dr. Bonivitacola supervises and is there to answer your questions.

 Value = $1000 (Included)